-In the years that followed Thomas Geisel would often say fate intervened that day – had he been walking on a different side of the street he could just as easily have ended up running a Laundromat.
+In the years that followed Theodore would often say fate intervened that day – had he been walking on a different side of the street he could just as easily have ended up running a Laundromat.

 Millions of us have that sidewalk encounter to thank for The Cat in the Hat, The Grinch, The Lorax, and many more amazing characters who have danced across the public’s consciousness in the years since.

-Never heard of Thomas Geisel?
+Never heard of Theodore Geisel?
 Maybe his pen name is more familiar.

 My grandson and I will soon embark on a magical journey to the world he created – where one story in particular remains my favorite.
 It’s actually a part of many of my professional workshops – and I find myself referencing it in my Leadership Executive Coaching sessions as well.